dileshs/Vaccine-Slot-Tracker-For-Date/README.md

 # Vaccine-Slot-Tracker-For-Date

-Its a Spring-Boot Java based project created to help people Automatically track the available vaccine slots for the Date Passed as 1st Runtime Arguement.
+Its a Spring-Boot Java based project created to help people Automatically track the available vaccine slots for the Date Passed as 1st Runtime Arguement (DD-MM-YYYY).

 Note : Tested on Windows 10  64 bit.